Lisbon Maru Memorial Service

 Thanks, on behalf of all the relatives, to the LiMMA Steering Group and all those involved in organising such a wonderful event.

 The annual gathering is an important opportunity to honour and remember those we lost and to connect with others, who share this heritage.
-Everyone is welcome and we sincerely hope you can join us in future years.
+The men of the Lisbon Maru will not be forgotten and LiMMA remains steadfast in ensuring their stories continue to be honoured for generations to come.
+Everyone is welcome at the annual service and we sincerely hope you can join us in future years.